telerik/xamarin-forms-docs/Controls/chart/Behaviors/chart-behaviors-selection-behavior.md

 ---
-title: Chart Selection Behavior
+title: ChartSelectionBehavior
 slug: chart-behaviors-selection
 ---

 # Overview #

-ChartSelectionBehavior is responsible for selecting, deselecting and reporting the selection of either data points or series.
+**ChartSelectionBehavior** is responsible for selecting, deselecting and reporting the selection of either data points or series.
 In other words, the selection behavior can target data points, series or both if required.

 # Features #
+#### Properties ####

-- **DataPointSelectionMode** : Gets or sets the ChartSelectionMode that controls the selection behavior of the data points within the chart series { None, Single, Multiple }.
+- **DataPointSelectionMode**: Gets or sets the ChartSelectionMode that controls the selection behavior of the data points within the chart series.
+The available values are:
+	-  None
+	-  Single
+	-  Multiple
-- **SeriesSelectionMode**: Gets or sets the ChartSelectionMode that controls the selection behavior of the series within the plot area { None, Single, Multiple }.
+- **SeriesSelectionMode**: Gets or sets the ChartSelectionMode that controls the selection behavior of the series within the plot area.
+The available values are:
+	-  None
+	-  Single
+	-  Multiple
-- **SelectedPoints** : Retrieves all the points from all series within the chart plot area that are currently selected.
+- **SelectedPoints**: Retrieves all the points from all series within the chart plot area that are currently selected.
-- **SelectedSeries** : Retrieves all the series instances within the plot area that are currently selected.
+- **SelectedSeries**: Retrieves all the series instances within the plot area that are currently selected.
+#### Methods ####

-- **ClearSelecton() method** : Removes the current selection within the chart.
+- **ClearSelecton()** method : Removes the current selection within the chart.
+#### Events ####
-- **SelectionChanged EventHandler** : Occurs when a selection has been made.
+- **SelectionChanged** event: Occurs when a selection has been made.

 # Example #